 The Shares are intended to offer you an opportunity to participate in the gold market through an investment in securities.
 Historically, the logistics of buying, storing and insuring gold have constituted a barrier to entry for some institutional and retail investors.
 The ownership of the Shares is intended to overcome these barriers to entry.
-The logistics of storing and insuring gold are dealt with by HSBC Bank plc (the "Custodian"), as custodian of the Trust, and the related expenses are built into the price of the Shares.
+The logistics of storing and insuring gold are dealt with by HSBC Bank plc and JPMorgan Chase Bank, N.A., as custodians of the Trust, and the related expenses are built into the price of the Shares.
 Therefore, you do not have any additional tasks or costs over and above those associated with investing in any other publicly traded security.